fjllach/testGitHub/README.md

 # testGitHub.
-A repository to try git and github commads
+A repository to try git and github commads.